-Rocco Ursino, Italian immigrant who dedicated his life to his seven children, dies of coronavirus
+Rocco Ursino, Italian immigrant who dedicated his life to his seven children, dies of coronavirus disease

 An optician, Mr. Ursino worked for decades in several local Sears stores, fitting people for glasses and managing the optical departments.

 The Ursino family moved, as so many immigrant families have, from Rainier Valley, to Beacon Hill and, eventually, to Bellevue.
 Along the way, all their children went to local Catholic schools: St. George School, Sacred Heart School, Holy Names Academy, Eastside Catholic, O’Dea.
-Ursino faithfully attended weekly Mass at Sacred Heart in Bellevue.
+Mr. Ursino faithfully attended weekly Mass at Sacred Heart in Bellevue.

-In retirement, Ursino had a weekly tee time at Foster Golf Links in Tukwila with three Italian American friends he’d known for more than 50 years, including one he’d known since grade school.
+In retirement, Mr. Ursino had a weekly tee time at Foster Golf Links in Tukwila with three Italian American friends he’d known for more than 50 years, including one he’d known since grade school.
 They called themselves “The Mafia.”
 He returned regularly to his old neighborhood in the Rainier Valley for coffee and pastries with friends at Borracchini’s Bakery.

 All seven of his children still live in the Seattle area with their own families.
 Because of social distancing guidelines, only his children were allowed to attend the funeral, limited to a graveside service.
 Once restrictions are lifted, they plan a full service, including military honors.
 The near-solitary death and sparse funeral — for such a genial man — were the most difficult parts for his family.